Girard College: History

 Girard College was founded in 1833, three years before the establishment of the Central High School of Philadelphia.
-Both schools, along with Girls' High, acted as a type of "magnet school" type, with college prep/academic curricula, strict admission standards, with noted faculty and famous alumni with respected roles.
+Both schools, along with Girls' High, acted as a type of "magnet school" type, with college prep/academic curricula, strict admission standards, and noted faculty and famous alumni with respected roles.

 The buildings and classrooms for Girard took some time to design and construct with their expensive "Greek Revival" stone architecture, with monolithic columns, but were ready and opened on January 1, 1848, under provisions of Girard's will supervised by the appointed trustees, including banker and financier Nicholas Biddle, (1786–1844).

-Girard's vision for the school can best be understood in the context of early 19th Century Philadelphia.
+Girard's vision for the school can best be understood in the context of early 19th-century Philadelphia.
 The city was then at the forefront of creating innovative American institutions designed to solve a specific social challenge, such as the newly founded and constructed Eastern State Penitentiary (humane incarceration), the Pennsylvania Hospital (mental illness), the Pennsylvania Asylum for the Deaf and Dumb (disabilities), and the Franklin Institute (scientific knowledge).
 Girard chose to dedicate his immense fortune to helping educate young men of Philadelphia as Americans for the future.

 Girard's will stipulated that students at Girard College must be "poor, white, male, orphans".
 For over a century, the school remained exclusive to orphaned white boys.
-However, in 1831, a mother who became a widow had no rights and resources, and "guardians" were often appointed by the "Probate" or "Orphan courts" of the city and state.
+However, in 1831, a mother who became a widow had no rights and resources, and "guardians" were often appointed by the "probate courts" or "orphan courts" of the city and state.
 Girard operated as a school for fatherless boys rather than children with no living parents or guardians.
-(The college in the 19th Century determined the legal definition of the term "orphan" was "a fatherless child".)
+(In the 19th century, the college determined the legal definition of the term orphan to be "a fatherless child".)

 From May 1954, with the U. S. Supreme Court decision in Brown vs. Board of Education of Topeka, Kansas, there was increasing pressure on Girard College to accept racial integration, as the city's public schools had long been.
 After an extended, bitter, 14-year civil-rights struggle led by Cecil B. Moore – including Martin Luther King Jr.'s August 1965 address to a crowd outside Girard's front gates ("[Philadelphia,] the cradle of liberty, that has ... a kind of Berlin Wall to keep the colored children of God out") – the first four black boys entered the school in September 1968.